How to be supernatural and mysterious without being occult or x-file

 Simon of Gitto, the Magician

-The New Testament speaks of a specific magician named Simon (often referred to as Simon Magus), of the town of Gitto in Samaria.
+The New Testament speaks of a specific (often referred to as Simon Magus), of the town of Gitto in Samaria.
 He was locally famous in Samaria for being a great sorcerer.
 This was at the time that Christians were fleeing Saul's persecution.
 The deacon Philip fled into Samaria, preaching and casting out demons.
 Simon saw all this amazing power and was dazzled.
 He himself was baptized, and followed Philip around.
 The apostles got word of what was happening in Samaria, and Peter and John were sent there.
 Simon saw that the apostles laid hands on people and sent them the Holy Spirit.
 Amazing!
 Simon had to get that incredible power for himself!
 So he offered to buy that power from Peter.
 What he received instead was a stinging rebuke for even thinking that the power of God could be bought.
 That apparently shook Simon up badly at the time, so much so that he begged for forgiveness.

 If only Simon had left it at that.
 If only Simon had put aside his sorcery, his thirst for acclaim, and his craving for power.
 But history reports otherwise.
 He is one of the better-attested side characters in Acts, for many things are said of him.
 According to Irenaeus and Tertullian, Simon would soon use his money to buy a Tyrian servant girl named Helen, who would become his consort.
 Origen reports that Helen was later worshipped by some as a great teacher.
 Tertullian wrote that Simon pursued magic even more, directly against the faith of Christ, so that he might be seen as a god.
 Justin Martyr reports that Simon took his tricks to Rome, getting much fame and awe from certain segments of the populace.
 (One report, incorrectly, said that the Roman legislature authorized a commemoration or statue to Simon as a god.)
 It is reported that Peter had several dramatic encounters with Simon in Rome, though that report is heavily colored by legend.
 In his day, Simon's mastery of the art of manipulation likely made him more famous than Jesus (whose followers were still few in number).
 In addition to Helen, we know of Simon's young Samaritan right-hand man, Menander, and from a generation later, Saturninus.
 Their magic held peoples' attentions, but usually only for a short time.
 Once the wow of it was over, the crowds sought other thrills.
 By 200 AD, Simon and his team had become just a footnote to the Acts of the Apostles, and people were putting their lives behind someone whose only 'magic' was God's love : Jesus Christ.